Updated Mar 11, 2026

 What’s the takeaway for mathematics teams?

 Mathematics students value a wide, navigable option set when programmes make access practical.
-The sector data shows strong appetite for variety, but the experience depends on timetabling, allocation and signposting.
-Treating module choice as a delivery and operations problem as much as a curriculum question improves student engagement, NSS outcomes and graduate readiness.
+The sector data shows clear appetite for variety, but the lived experience still depends on timetabling, allocation and signposting.
+Treat module choice as an operational promise, not just a curriculum list, and you are more likely to improve engagement, NSS outcomes and graduate readiness.

 How Student Voice Analytics helps you